What Happened to the Heart?: Composition

-What Happened to the Heart? is an indie pop and disco album, that includes inspirations from pop, techno, and folk music.
+What Happened to the Heart? is an indie pop and disco album, including inspirations from pop, techno, and folk music.
 Containing 16 tracks, the album differs from the sound of the singles, as stated by Aurora before the album's release.
 Its overall lyrics talk about the constant loss of spiritual connection in modern life, and question the lack of humanity in the society.
 It also touches on other themes such as climate change, capitalism, and personal problems.

+Songs

 The opening track, "Echo of My Shadow", begins the album similarly to a prayer, where Aurora "sings life and hope back into the world".
 It is led by subdued vocals and strings.
-"To Be Alright", the second track, was compared by DIYs Otis Robinson to the works of English singer Kate Bush.
+"To Be Alright", the second track, was compared by DIY's Otis Robinson to the works of English singer Kate Bush.
 It is a disco-pop track with a 1990s dance tempo, in which she switches between soprano and a soft baritone.
 The third track, "Your Blood", is an "antithetical happy-go-lucky" indie pop song with electric guitars and melodies reminiscent of the Swedish rock band the Cardigans.
 The track showcases Aurora's vocal range, also switching between pitches.
 On "The Conflict of the Mind", Aurora pleads with a lover to open up.
 The folkloric "Some Type of Skin" is primarily a synth-pop, alternative pop, and Europop song, with elements of electropop.
 "The Dark Dresses Lightly" is a look after a break-up fueled with anguish, rage and resentment.
-"My Name" features Norwegian songwriter Ane Brun, and contains tiredness of "unhealed trauma and collective ignorance to environmental overconsumption".
+"My Name", described by Aurora as "a very existential song", features Norwegian songwriter Ane Brun, and contains tiredness of "unhealed trauma and collective ignorance to environmental overconsumption".
 The folk-infused "Do You Feel?" is followed by "Starvation", which incorporates disco and 1980s synth-pop, with elements of electronica music and psychedelic beats; in the song, she confronts human arrogance and avoidance.